-If you’re an artist looking for an affordable way to print your own comic book, look no further.
+If you’re an artist looking for an affordable way to print your own comic book printing project, look no further.
 Publishing Xpress is an online publisher that offers an easy, affordable way for you to self-publish your work.
 As experienced comic book printers, learning lessons from both our clients and comic book legends, we can offer great customer service every step of the way.
 Take a look at these insightful lessons from Comic Book legends.

 When you research printing companies, be sure to explore printing and binding options.
 Depending on the size and nature of your work, we offer a number of choices.

 Our online calculators can give you an instant quote on your printing project:

 We have published numerous comic books for various authors.
 We invite you to take an in-depth look at comic book printing project that are highlighted in our Spotlight on Clients series:

 If you are working on a comic book that you want published, consider these tips:

 Decide on the final size of your comic book.
 Although you are not required to make your comic book a specific size, the standard comic books size is 6 5/8″ by 10 1/4″.
 For this size, you would select our 8 ½” x 11″ size for pricing and ordering purposes.

 Consider what binding style you want to use.
 Due to the relatively low page count with comic books, most of them are saddle stitched.
 However, we have printed a number of perfect bound comics and even one or two that were plastic coil bound.
 We can use perfect binding with as low as 8 pages, so that is always an option.
 One thing to keep in mind with saddle stitch binding is that we have to print in increments of 4 pages (8, 12, 16, 20, 24, etc. pages).